The Banger Sisters: Plot

-However, Suzette's sudden appearance brings back all those memories for Lavinia.
-She cuts her hair and throws off her expensive but boring clothes and, just for one night, relives the old days by going dancing with Suzette.
-They return to Vinnie's home and down in the basement she retrieves some of the memorabilia of their previous life as groupies, which includes a collection of Polaroids of the penises of numerous "musicians and a few roadies".
-After smoking a marijuana joint they set off the smoke detector, waking up the household.
+Initially horrified by Suzette's sudden appearance, even attempting to bribe her to leave quietly, Lavinia starts to reminisce with Suzette, and warm to her presence.
+Lavinia cuts her hair and casts off her expensive but boring clothes and, just for one night, relives the 'old days' by going dancing with Suzette.
+They return to Vinnie's home, and down in the basement she retrieves some memorabilia of their previous life, including a collection of Polaroids of the penises of numerous "musicians and a few roadies".
+They share a marijuana joint, which inadvertently sets off the smoke detector, waking up the household.

-Ginger has a minor fender bender which has everyone off to the hospital.
-Vinnie has an identity crisis during a family argument where Hannah blames Suzette for disrupting their lives.
+Ginger has a minor car accident, with everyone gathering at the hospital.
+Vinnie has an identity crisis during a family argument, where Hannah blames Suzette for disrupting their lives.
 Suzette leaves and calls Harry telling him she's going back to Los Angeles.
 Vinnie follows Suzette and they have a heart to heart that ends up with them sitting atop a "Got Milk?" billboard sign to watch the sunrise.

 The pair go to the hotel room to find Harry has left.
 Suzette fears the worst as Harry has taken a gun with him.
-They find Harry going to see his father, in a cemetery.
+They find Harry going to see his father - deceased in a cemetery.
 While Suzette tries to talk sense into Harry, Vinnie loses her patience and bumps into him with the car.
 Suzette takes the gun and shoots the single bullet into the air.
-Harry finally comes to grips with his deceased, absentee father.
+Harry finally comes to grips with his dead, absentee father.

 In the end, both Lavinia's husband and her two daughters have understood that she is only human after all.
 In her graduation speech, Hannah speaks out against anything that is "fake" and urges her schoolmates, teachers and the parents present to "do it true".

-The following day, Suzette returns to Los Angeles together with Harry, who has come to consider her his muse.
+The following day, Suzette returns to Los Angeles together with Harry, who has come to consider her as his muse.